 Stability of Resistors

-The range of resistor modules offered by Pickering Interfaces is graded by their accuracy targets, the most accurate being the 40-260 series (for example 40-262 and 40-265), then the 40-297 family and the least accurate being the 40-295, 40-293, 40-294.
+Our range of resistor modules is graded by their accuracy targets, the most accurate being our Precision Resistor range; the 40-260 series (for example 40-262 and 40-265), then the 40-297 family and the least accurate being the 40-295, 40-293, 40-294.
 The better the accuracy target the more stable the resistors that are fitted.
 So a short summary would be:

 - 40-260 series use the highest stability resistors throughout their design with the resistors being chosen to provide temperature coefficients of 15ppm/K or less.